kirjai/deprecated-blog/_posts/2016-03-17-form-validation.markdown

 {% endhighlight %}

-As you can see, a validator function receives an instance of a form control that it gets applied to.
-We use that to access the current value of that control field and checking if it's first letter is `a`.
-If it is - we are returning `null`, however if it isn't we are returning an error object.
-Reason for returning an error object for an invalid field is so that we can provide the user with descriptive feedback as to why validation failed.
+As you can see, the validator function receives an instance of a form control that it going to apply validation to.
+We can use that instance to access the current value of the control field.

+In our example we inspect the current value of the control field and verify it's first letter.
+If the first letter is `a` then we return `null`, indicating that it passed validation.
+However if the first letter is *not* an `a` then we return an error object, which indicates that the validation failed.

+The reason for returning an error object for an invalid field is so that we can provide the user with descriptive feedback as to why validation failed.
 We will explore just how to do that in the next section.

 Now that we have our custom validation function, let's apply that to our email control.